-These operations involved inspections of some businesses, residential premises, and vehicles.
+These operations involved inspections of businesses, the searches of residential premises, and vehicles.
 The latest operations were again prompted by several tip offs from members of the public and from the legitimate trade.

 A survey published by the tobacco office Fresh found that 54 per cent of children aged 14 and 15, who smoke, say they buy illegal tobacco from sources like "tab houses" and shops, while 73 per cent say they have been offered illegal tobacco.